neuralsignal/puffbird/docs/source/development/style_guide.rst

 In Python 3, absolute imports are recommended.
 Using absolute imports, doing something like ``import string`` will import the string module rather than ``string.py`` in the same directory.
-As much as possible, you should try to write out absolute imports that show the whole import chain from top-level pandas.
+As much as possible, you should try to write out absolute imports that show the whole import chain from top-level puffbird.

 Explicit relative imports are also supported in Python 3 but it is not recommended to use them.
 Implicit relative imports should never be used